mahagurung/assignments/UOP-BSc-SE-DSALG/coursework.md

 Pseudo Code:
 ```
-function getHighestSolarRadiationTimes(year, month, day):
+FUNCTION getHighestSolarRadiationTimes(year, month, day):

-  srDailyReadingsInstance = READINGS[year][month][day][SR]
+  SET srDailyReadingsInstance = READINGS[year][month][day][SR]
-  maxReadingsIndices = srDailyReadingsInstance.getMaxIndices()     // getMaxIndices() is a method in DailyReadings class
+  SET maxReadingsIndices = srDailyReadingsInstance.getMaxIndices()     // getMaxIndices() is a method in DailyReadings class

-  for index in maxReadingsIndices.length to 0:   // getMaxIndices() method returns the array of indexes sorted in chronological order by default.
+  FOR index IN (length of maxReadingsIndices) TO 0:   // getMaxIndices() method returns the array of indexes sorted in chronological order by default.
-    print srDailyReadingsInstance.getTimeFromIndex(maxReadingsIndices[index])   // getTimeFromIndex() is a method in DailyReadings class
+    PRINT srDailyReadingsInstance.getTimeFromIndex(maxReadingsIndices[index])   // getTimeFromIndex() is a method in DailyReadings class
-  end for
+  ENDFOR

-end function
+ENDFUNCTION
 ```
 # Conclusion